chris-kc-cheng/study-notes/README.md

 - The smaller the difference in sample size and distribution mean (doesn't make a difference whoever I hired/fired) AND the wider the dispersion of the distribution (easier to distinguish relative skill), the smaller the expected cost of Type I and Type II error.
 - If manager performance is mean-reverting
-    - Type I error: hiring a strong performer or firing a poor performer only to see a reversion in performance
+    - Type I error: Reject null hypothesis of no skill
+        - Hiring / retain (does not fire) a (no skill) strong performer only to see a reversion in performance
-    - Type II error: avoids hiring managers with weak short-term track records or does not fire a strong performing manager with a short-term track record
+    - Type II error: Not rejecting the null hypothesis
+        - avoids hiring (skilled) managers with weak short-term track records
+        - firing a poor performer only to see a reversion in performance
 - Returns-based style analysis (RBSA), top-down, imprecise, not subject to window dressing
 - Holdings-based style analysis (HBSA), bottom-up, style map
 - Up/down capture ratio: use geometric average